Cardiology Faculty Veterinarians

 Kelly Wiggen is a native of the Chicago area, who undertook her veterinary education from the University of Illinois, graduating with her DVM in 2015.
 She returned to the Chicago suburbs to complete a rotating internship at VCA Aurora Animal Hospital.
 She went on to complete a cardiology internship at VCA Animal Specialty and Emergency Center in Los Angeles.
-She is thrilled to join the University of Missouri Veterinary Health Center as a cardiology resident.
+She completed her cardiology residency here at the University of Missouri Veterinary Health Center in July 2020 and is thrilled to join the University of Missouri Veterinary Health Center as a clinical instructor.

 Amanda Alviso was born and raised locally here in Columbia, Missouri, where she has worked with small animals in various settings for more than 15 years.
 She is currently finishing her bachelor’s degree in general studies and plans to pursue veterinary technician studies.
 When she is not working, her hobbies include outdoor activities such as hiking, camping and kayaking.
 She also has a passion for fitness, nutrition and traveling.